-Studying free-swimming animals meant that we could analyze mass-specific thrust output to a deeper level and parse out normal effort swimming from the increased effort leading up to a feeding lunge.
-Since both effort types were chosen to be at roughly similar speeds, we suspect that the increased thrust generation seen in Figure 4 is the result of the animal altering other kinematic variables in order to generate thrust for the upcoming lunge.
-High mass-specific thrust generation is more trivial at normal effort swimming because these animals are typically swimming in a way that results in the lowest energetic cost (~1.5-2.5 m s-1) and the larger animals have to use more power than the smaller (Gough et al., 2019).
-The similarity of the increase (~two-fold) from normal to max effort thrust generation across our body size range suggests that all of our whales are preparing for a lunge in dissimilar ways.
-All of the species included in our study are lunge feeders, meaning they feed by opening their mouth like a parachute and engulfing a large volume of water into an expansible throat pouch (Cade et al., 2016; Cade et al., 2019).
-Empirical data (Cade et al., 2019) and hydrodynamic models (Potvin et al. 2009) suggest that animals begin these lunges at high speeds (3.5-5 m s-1) in order to overcome heightened drag and move through the prey patch entirely on momentum (Potvin et al., 2009; Cade et al., 2016; Cade et al., 2019).
-Our results give an approximation for how much thrust may be required for animals of different sizes to generate the momentum necessary to complete their feeding lunges effectively.
+Our comparisons of speed-matched mass-specific thrust output between routine swimming and lunges suggest that whales may alter other kinematic variables in order to generate greater thrust during feeding.
+High mass-specific thrust generation is more trivial at routine effort swimming, because these animals are typically swimming in at a speed that results in the lowest energetic cost (~1.5-2.5 m s-1) and larger animals have lower mass-specific power expenditures than smaller animals (Gough et al., 2019).
+The similarity of the increase (~two-fold) from routine to lunge feeding effort thrust generation across our range in body size suggests that all of the large whales studied are preparing for a lunge in dissimilar ways.
+All of the species included in our study are lunge feeders that feed by opening their mouth and engulfing a large volume of water into a highly expansible throat pouch (Cade et al., 2016, 2020).
+Empirical data (Cade et al., 2020) and hydrodynamic models (Potvin et al. 2009) suggest that the whales begin these lunges at high speeds (3.5-5 m s-1) in order to overcome heightened drag during engulpment and move through the prey patch entirely on momentum (Potvin et al., 2009; Cade et al., 2016, 2020).
+Our results give an approximation for how much thrust may be required for whales of different sizes to generate the momentum necessary to complete their feeding lunges effectively.